cheesasaurus/ProfuselyViolentProgression/BepInExPlugins/PalacePrivileges/README.md

 Notable privileges they do NOT have:
 - Building.
 - Lockbox access.
-- Using resources from the treasury to craft.
 - Using the small teleporters.
 - Messing with existing servants.
 - Messing with existing prisoners.